Complete Archive

 ·

-Nearly every heart transplant recipient encounters insulin management in the immediate post-transplant period.
-The only question is whether you come
+Nearly every heart transplant recipient meets insulin in the first weeks.
+The only question is whether you come home on it.
+That isn’t a prediction about outcomes—it’s pharmacology.
+The immunosuppression produces a glucose load no oral agent can adequately manage.

 All About Prednisone